 The NV5 has Kawai’s premium concert grand piano sound chip so that when you play the NV5 with its precise acoustic key action the special hammers on that action trigger the piano sound for all 88 keys using special optical sensors which determines the movement and speed of the “unique hammers” in the Millennium III key action and translates that information in real time to the digital “brain” of the NV5 to produce a realistic, natural piano sound coming out of a proprietary Onkyo multi-channel sound system within the NV5 cabinet which directs the sound towards the player along with sending the sound out of projection speaker ports in the cabinet.
 The end result is that you get a top of the line upright piano with an actual advanced upright key action with full length wood keys combined with Kawai’s digital grand piano sound chip along with a real acoustic piano pedal system for all three pedals.

 If you have always wanted a real acoustic piano with a real premium high definition key action and like the digital features of the Kawai CA99 including the special spruce-wood soundboard in the back of the piano (just like real upright pianos have), then with the new Novus NV5 you get all of that and more in a compact polished ebony cabinet at only 18″ depth from the wall.
-The NV5 is brand new and not yet released in the USA as of now but will be introduced soon and likely be around for many years.
-If you want one you can probably put in a “special order” for it and get one reserved at a lower introductory price so you should contact us if you are interested in doing that and we can tell you how and where you can get that done.
+The NV5 is fairly new and only been out a short time in the USA and is also in very short supply.
+If you want one we suggest you get in line because you’ll likely have to wait.
+Please contact us for more info on this model..

 The NV10 has a 7 speaker, 3 channel Onkyo sound system projecting the sound in different directions giving you the surround sound feel of a real grand piano.
 The piano case itself is not a :grand shape” configuration but it does look elegant and has a depth from a wall of about 25″ although it does not need to go up against a wall.
 The NV10 has all the digital features of the NV5 and CA98 but with the inclusion of a real, full size Kawai Millennium III grand piano action that is found in the 20,000 to $30,000 Kawai acoustic grand pianos.

-For a number of people the NV10 will be a perfect combination of traditional piano playing with the latest piano sound digital technology along with all the convenience features such as no tuning, private practice playing with headphones, Bluetooth wireless connectivity to use with music streaming, connection to computer or tablets for music education, and music playing enjoyment.
-Since this model has only been available for a relatively short time, we see this model continuing well beyond 2021 and for some years after that.
+For a number of people the NV10 would be a perfect combination of traditional piano playing with the latest piano sound digital technology along with all the convenience features such as no tuning, private practice playing with headphones, Bluetooth wireless connectivity to use with music streaming, connection to computer or tablets for music education, and music playing enjoyment.
+We see this model continuing well beyond 2021 and for some years after that.